Human Activity Recognition Simulink Model for Smartphone Deployment

-To deploy the Simulink model to your device, follow the steps in Run Model on Android Devices or Run Model on iOS Devices.
+To deploy the Simulink model to your device, follow the steps in Run Model on Android Devices or Run Model on Apple iOS Devices (Simulink Support Package for Apple iOS Devices).
 Run the model on your device, place the device in the same way as described earlier for collecting the training data, and try the five activities.
 The model displays the classified activity accordingly.

 To ensure the accuracy of the model, you need to place your device in the same way as described for collecting the training data.
 If you want to place your device in a different location or orientation, then collect the data in your own way and use your data to train the classification model.

 The accuracy of the model can be different from the accuracy of the test data set (

 testaccuracy), depending on the device.
 To improve the model, you can consider using additional sensors and updating the calibration matrix.
 Also, you can add another output block for audio feedback to the output subsystem using Audio Toolbox™.
 Use a ThingSpeak™ write block to publish classified activities and acceleration data from your device to the Internet of Things.
 For details, see https://thingspeak.com/.

 El Helou, A. Sensor HAR recognition App.
 MathWorks File Exchange https://www.mathworks.com/matlabcentral/fileexchange/54138-sensor-har-recognition-app

 STMicroelectronics, AN4508 Application note.
 “Parameters and calibration of a low-g 3-axis accelerometer.”
 2014.